What is a blocking factor?

-OpenCards was born from the idea to use PowerPoint files as flashcard sets.
-Slides titles are considered as questions and the slide content is treated as answers.
+OpenCards was born from the idea of using PowerPoint files as flashcard sets.
+The slide title is presented as a question and the slide content is presented as the answer.

 The advantages of using markdown to organize your flashcards are:

 There are many flashcard learning applications available.
 Some of them implement fancy learning techniques, some of them look very polished, but almost all of them lack of one essential feature: Flexible, intuitive flashcard creation.
 In most cases they support simple text cards only.
-Here we tried to overcome this limitation by building an easy-to-use flashcard learning solution around tweo of the most popular file-formats: PowerPoint Presenstations (ppt-files) and MarkDown (md-files).
+Here we tried to overcome this limitation by building an easy-to-use flashcard learning solution around two of the most popular file-formats: PowerPoint Presentations (.ppt files) and MarkDown (.md files).

-OpenCards basically provides two essential ingredients for succsessful learning.
+OpenCards basically provides two essential ingredients for successful learning.

-If you’ve found this help section to be incomplete or confusing, feel welcome to ask questions and to suggest improvements in our discussion forum.
+If you’ve found this help section to be incomplete or confusing, you are welcome to ask questions and to suggest improvements in our discussion forum.